To the parents of small children, may we suggest:

 Catechesis of the Good Shepherd is for children 3 years to 4th grade.
 "The center of catechesis is a place of celebrating the word of God, for listening, praying, and reflecting together, for meditating and working.
 Its aim is to be a special 'Holy place,' which supports children's spiritual development." - Sophia Cavaletti, co-founder Catachesis of the Good Shepherd

-Available in the narthex, these boxes are for children to use during church services.
+Available in the narthex (at the entrance to the Nave), these boxes are for children to use during church services.

 Classes are available for children and youth in 5th through 12th grade.